crpark64/simple-dns-proxy/README.md

 If there is no DNS information, you will receive an address from Google's DNS.
 You can also get it from another DNS server.
 (The default when there is no address is the Google DNS server.)

-I tested it with Python 3.7.3 (Windows, AMD64).
+Tested it with Python 3.7.3 (Windows, AMD64).

 1. Add the domain and address you want to the source. (dns3.py)